3 min read

 Now days it’s pretty simple task to launch mail server at home.
 Tools like docker and virtualization can help us to run MTA in a few minutes.
 But you shouldn’t.
 SMTP wasn’t designed in secure manner and SPAM is q global problem for that old standard.

-In times of old web there was lots of small mail providers, but with evolution of web most of mails concentrated at big email providers, like Gmail, Hotmail etc.
+In times of old web there was lots of small mail providers, but with evolution of web most of the mails concentrated at big email providers, like Gmail, Hotmail etc.

 They started their epic fight against spam.
 DNSBL lists and manual ip blocks.
 And spammers started to extensively burn resources needed for sending mails.
-At some grade buying new ip stated to be more expensive then revenue from it.
+At some grade buying new ip stated to be more expensive than revenue from it.